-The name is self explanatory as an indoor wedding is about having your wedding indoors.
-Most of the time this is the default option that couple decide upon.
-The obvious advantages of an indoor wedding is that you are not affected by the weather.
-You can host the ceremony any time of the day as most locations have lighting.
+The name is self-explanatory as an indoor wedding is about having your wedding indoors.
+Most of the time this is the default option that couples decide upon.
+The obvious advantages of an indoor wedding are that you are not affected by the weather.
+You can host the ceremony any time of the day as most locations have lighting, facilities and so on.
 The other advantage is that the outside elements can be quite harsh (which we will explore in this article).

-There are also purpose built places to hold your wedding.
-Of course there are places such as churches, mosques, synagogues and other locations to have your wedding ceremony depending on your religion.
+There are also purpose-built places to hold your wedding.
+Of course, there are places such as churches, mosques, synagogues and other locations to have your wedding ceremony depending on your religion.
 There are also reception centres, hotels and so on.
-While there are are technically more options for outdoor options (the world is your oyster) there are so many options for indoor facilities.
+While there are technically more options for outdoor options (the world is your oyster as they say) there are so many options for indoor facilities.
 You would be hard pressed to find one that doesn’t fit your needs.

 Options For Guests

 We once had a client who was getting married in a park.
 She had no backup plans in case of rain.
 The forecast said that there was a high chance of rain.
-We mentioned this to the bride who said “I don’t care I just want to get married there”.
-Unfortunately on the day it did rain, not heavily but everyone was soaked including the couple (Even with umbrellas you still get wet in some way).
+We mentioned this to the bride who said: “I don’t care I just want to get married there“.
+Unfortunately, on the day it did rain, not heavily but everyone was soaked including the couple (Even with umbrellas you still get wet in some way).
 While they did save some money by not having a backup option, the fact is that everyone had to stand in the rain getting wet while the ceremony took place.
 This is not ideal or practical in any sense.
 Everyone was soaking wet by the end of the service.
-Plus the guests were indoors they would have felt damp through out the reception.
+Plus when the guests were indoors at the reception, they would have felt damp throughout the entire evening.